-Deluxe Package: You stay at the luxurious Dwarika’s Hotel in Kathmandu.
-This is a heritage hotel and is located close to the international airport.
+You stay at the luxurious Hotel Shanker in Kathmandu.
+A former palace,this is a heritage hotel and is located close to the business centres.
 In Pokhara, you’ll be staying at Temple Tree Resort & Spa.
 The rooms are assigned in two-storied individual cottages featuring a private balcony and a large garden area.
 In Chitwan, you will be accommodated at the magnificent Green Park Chitwan.

-The above-mentioned hotels are five-star establishments.
-All of them feature comfortable and luxurious rooms with en-suite bathrooms, multi-cuisine restaurants, bar, café, swimming pool, and garden area.
+All of the above-mentioned hotels feature comfortable and luxurious rooms with en-suite bathrooms, multi-cuisine restaurants, bar, café, swimming pool, and garden area.

 In Kathmandu and Pokhara, Breakfast is complimentary.
 Welcome and farewell dinner in Kathmandu is also complimentary.
 For lunch and dinner, there are plenty of choices, in both cities.
 Both Kathmandu and Pokhara have restaurants serving continental, Indian, Chinese, Tibetan, Japanese, Korean, Middle-eastern cuisine.
 There are also restaurants serving organic, vegan and halal food.
 It’s full-board in Chitwan.
 You won’t have to pay for your meals (breakfast, lunch and dinner only).

 If you arrive in Kathmandu during the day you will be greeted with wonderful vistas of green hills and snowy peaks rising in the horizon.
 From the comfort of your plane get an aerial perspective of Kathmandu valley surrounded by the green hills of Nagarjuna, Shivapuri, Champa Devi and Pulchowki.
 The city lies in a bowl-shaped valley ringed by the above mentioned hills.
 At the airport you will be greeted by our representative who will drive you to your hotel.
 After reaching your hotel check in and take rest.
 No activity has been planned for the day.
 If you want you can explore Thamel (a tourist hotspot) on your own.
-Evening, enjoy welcome dinner (complimentary) with one of our representatives.
 Overnight in Kathmandu.

 Commence your sightseeing tour with a trip to Boudhanath Stupa.
 The biggest stupa in Nepal, this ancient stupa is a UNESCO Heritage site and an important center of Tibetan Buddhism.
 According to local legend, the bones of Kasyapa Buddha (a previous incarnation of Lord Buddha) is buried beneath this gigantic stupa.
 Next head to another UNESCO Heritage Site and an important Hindu shrine dedicated to Lord Shiva, Pashupatinath Temple.
 The pagoda-roofed temple, dating back to 400 AD, is located on the banks of the sacred Bagmati river.
 Non- Hindus are not allowed inside the temple.
 They are allowed to view the temple from the eastern bank of the river.